eltiffster/authorFunction/README.md

 #### Changing the Rate of Descent: Learning Decay

 As previously stated, the loss value can be plotted along a decreasing gradient.
-Torch-rnn allows you to adjust the gradient using the flags `-lr_decay_every`, `-lr_decay_factor`, and `-grad_clip` (see[torch-rnn flags](https://github.com/jcjohnson/torch-rnn/blob/master/doc/flags.md#training) for definitions and details).
+Torch-rnn allows you to adjust the gradient using the flags `-lr_decay_every`, `-lr_decay_factor`, and `-grad_clip` (see [torch-rnn flags](https://github.com/jcjohnson/torch-rnn/blob/master/doc/flags.md#training) for definitions and details).
 A common way to smooth the gradient is gradient clipping, which normalizes values that stray out of an accepted range (Grosse).
 If your loss fluctuates a lot, you can increase/adjust gradient clipping to decrease the bouncing.

 `-lr_decay_every` and `-lr_decay_factor` affect the shape of the gradient.
 Increasing these numbers will make the gradient steeper while decreasing them will do the opposite.
 In practice, it is best to strike a balance between the two.
 If the curve is too steep, then the loss will plateau and not decrease as much as it could have if the curve were more gradual; however, if the curve is too gradual or shallow, then the model will take a lot of time to train (see Figure 11) ([Udacity](https://www.udacity.com/course/deep-learning--ud730) n.d., n.p.).